Assets

 -

 Your new design will appear in the right panel.
 You can now add custom attributes for each bit of information you want to record about the asset type.
+To learn more about creating and customising designs, see Designer.

 By using the tab bar to switch to the Interfaces tab, you'll see that your new design implements the Asset Heads interface, which in turn implements several others.
 This causes your design to inherit a number of key attributes.